Blog

 Diversity of pasture isn’t just found up top, grazed pastures also have more organic matter and carbon content in the soil than cultivated fields2.
 This ensures that the soil has a better structure, increasing the amount of water and nutrients it can hold.
 Pastures also support healthy underground populations of earthworms and microbes, which help to break down the soil and contributes to soil health3,4.
 Earthworms enhance soil nutrient cycling, making nutrients available through the soil and the pasture.
 Nutrient cycling is essential, as livestock can’t access nutrients like carbon and nitrogen directly.

 Building on the farm-specific Farm Insights Report provided to all Fonterra farmers at the end of each year, a Greenhouse Gas module was included for the first time in 2020.
 The calculations allowed reporting of emissions at a per hectare basis (absolute emissions metric) and at a per kilogram of milk solids produced basis (intensity emissions metric).
 This data, along with other key on-farm performance metrics, helps to support farmers with the information required to make decisions and take actions on farm that will help increase efficiency.
-Collectively, farmers making efficiencies in their individual operations will help Fonterra to meet its climate target of a 30% intensity reduction in Scope 1 and Scope 3 FLAG GHG emissions from dairy from a FY18 base year.
+Collectively, farmers making efficiencies in their individual operations will help Fonterra to meet its climate target of a reduction in Scope 1 and Scope 3 FLAG GHG* emissions from dairy per tonne of fat-and-protein-corrected milk by FY30 from an FY18 base year**.

 View Fonterra’s Climate Roadmap: Our strategy towards net zero 2050 below